chrisstayte/beltofdestiny/README.md

 ### Docs Folder

 In order to have a landing page to advertise the game that is SEO friendly I decided to host a website in github pages that just takes you to the game.
 It's not entirely important but it lives under the docs folder.
 I used rapid weaver to create it.
 Only reason was so I could do it in 5 minutes.

+### Browser Compatibility

+Everything seemed to be working fine in safari up until the part where I added sprites and sprite animations.
+Then safari got super laggy.